ENGINEERING

 PREMIUM

-• A table of 10 with excellent views of the awards ceremony.
+• A table of 8 with unrestricted viewing of the awards ceremony.

 • An impressive, gourmet three course meal.